Sam & Max Hit the Road: Reception

 Allgame reviewer Steve Honeywell was also very positive with his comments, describing the plot as "interesting", the graphics as "appropriately cartoonish and fun" and the locations as "well-designed", but noting that above all "what makes Sam & Max Hit the Road work is the humor".
 On the game's puzzles, Honeywell stated that "some of the puzzles are pretty simple, while others are difficult in the extreme.
 One nice thing is the almost complete absence of red herring items.
 Everything you find can be put to use somewhere".
 As with other reviews, Allgame praised the audio work, noting that "the music is decent throughout the game, and the voice talent is stellar", closing with the comment that the game takes point-and-click adventures to "insane new heights in terms of both fun and comedy".
-GamersHell praised the graphics of the game as "superb" but noted that "it's not so friendly that it can only be played by kiddies".
-Although describing sound setup as "a bit tricky", the reviewer praised the voice acting as "very good" and the music as "top quality".
-Although the review noted that the game had "easy to use" interfaces and menus, it was critical of the fact that "at times it can be the frustrating 'hunt for the correct pixel' syndrome".

 The game was one of four nominees for the 1994 Annie Award in the category Best Animated CD-ROM, although the award instead went to LucasArts' Star Wars: Rebel Assault.
 In 1994, PC Gamer US named Sam & Max the 8th best computer game ever.

 In 1998, PC Gamer declared it the 10th-best computer game ever released, and the editors called it "still the best graphic adventure for the PC, hands down".